armandvanhelsync/very-simple-contact-form/readme.txt

 == DESCRIPTION ==
 This is a very simple translation-ready contact form.
 It only contains Name, Email, Subject and Message.
-Use shortcode [contact] (email from admin will be used) or shortcode [contact email="your@email.address"] to display form on page.
+Use shortcode [contact] to display form on page.
+For more info please check readme file.

 == INSTALATION ==
-After installation you add shortcode [contact] on your contactpage for displaying the form.
+After installation please add shortcode [contact] on your contactpage for displaying the form.
 In this case messages will be send to email from admin.
-If you want to use another email, use shortcode [contact email="your@email.address"].
+If you want to use another email, use shortcode [contact email="your[at]email.address"].
-And if you want to use multiple email, use shortcode [contact email="your@email.address, your@email.address"].
+And if you want to use multiple email, use shortcode [contact email="your[at]email.address, your[at]email.address"].

 == OTHER NOTES ==